trickovicmatija/SMA/README.md

-# Model for Medical Data Analysis
+# Model for SALSA MC002 NBS Result Interpretation
 The model is designed to analyze image outputs from *SALSA MC002 SMA NEWBORN SCREEN ASSAY* (MRC Holland).
 The machine used is *Applied Biosystems 7500 Real-Time PCR System*.
 The software used is *HID Real-Time PCR Analysis Software v1.2.*